knative/community/mechanics/SUNSETTING-FEATURES.md

 If the decision to remove the feature remains, it can now actually be removed.
 This might either be a deprecation notice for Beta and GA feature or a straight up deletion of the respective feature for alpha features.
+The deprecation notice should be visible to both operators and users of the system.
+For example, Knative could add a warning notice to the status of entities that use deprecated features.

+Likewise, the documentation should be updated.
+Deprecation notices should be put up to the respective features and the deletion of a feature should be accompanied with a deletion of the relevant documentation.